 The City of Hendersonville’s Historic Preservation Commission (HPC) invites community members to take part in the Hendersonville Neighborhood History Project, an initiative aimed at documenting and preserving the stories, photographs, and landmarks that reflect the rich cultural and architectural heritage of the city’s neighborhoods.

-The next phase of the HPC’s research will focus on five neighborhoods as they continue to document city history: West End, Peacock Town, Harris Street, Black Bottom, and Brooklyn.
-Residents and individuals with information or memories about these communities are encouraged to attend an informational meeting to learn about the project and share oral histories.
+The first phase of the HPC’s research focused on five neighborhoods as they continue to document city history: West End, Peacock Town, Harris Street, Black Bottom, and Brooklyn.
+Residents and individuals with information or memories about these communities attended informational meetings and provided oral histories.
+The project’s consultant, archivist with Blue Ridge Community College, and City staff presented a project report in September of 2025.

 Items should be tied directly to one of the neighborhoods, or a significant personal or community memory.